-The Amazon rainforest covers half of the land mass of South America and can be visited from Brazil, Peru, Ecuador, Colombia and Bolivia.
+The Amazon rainforest covers half of the land mass of South America and can be visited in Brazil, Peru, Ecuador, Colombia and Bolivia.
 It is possible to see monkeys, macaws, toucans and even pink river dolphins.
-An Amazon River cruise is one of the best ways to explore the Amazon.

 Guyana is a nature lover’s paradise, with wildlife including giant river otters, anteaters and over 800 bird species.
 It also offers one of best chances of seeing jaguar in the wild.

 From the Valdes peninsula in Argentina it is possible to see baleen whales off the coast as well as visit the largest Magellanic penguin colony in South America at Punta Tombo.